insprintautomation/Automation-SampleProjects/ApiAutomation-KarateDSL/README.md

 }
 ```

-Sample Tests
+BDD Tests
 -------

-Below is simple test scripts for testing inventory and user endpoints in Petstore API.
+Below is the test scripts for testing inventory and user feature/endpoints in Petstore API.
 Refer Karate documentation for the step's usage.

-**Inventory:** Performs a GET request on endpoint `v2/store/inventory` and validates response.
+**Inventory.feature:** Performs a GET request on endpoint `v2/store/inventory` and validates the response.
 ```gherkin
 @smoke @regression @inventory
 Feature: Get Inventory